-At 31 March 2022 the Scheme had the following outstanding undrawn capital commitments:
+At 31 March 2024 the Scheme had the following outstanding undrawn capital commitments:

-£m 2023 2022
+£m 2024 2023

-HayFin Fund III 2.4 5.4
+HayFin Fund III 8.7 2.4

-BlackRock renewables fund 1.4 1.9
+BlackRock renewables fund 1.0 1.4

-3.8 7.3
+9.7 3.8

-As at 31 March 2023, a final premium or repayment is due under the Aviva buy-in policy.
-The final premium or repayment cannot be determined until data cleansing has been finalised; and the Trustee has signed the final benefit specification, indicating that the benefit specification (including the data) includes the correct beneficiaries and the benefits have been correctly specified.
+As at 31 March 2024, a final premium is due under the Aviva buy-in policy.
+The final premium cannot be determined until data cleansing has been finalised; and the Trustee has signed the final benefit specification, indicating that the benefit specification (including the data) includes the correct beneficiaries and the benefits have been correctly specified.

 Data cleansing is required due to the shift in membership from when the data was originally supplied to the Insurer and the following twelve-month period.
 The completion of this exercise ensures that the Scheme and the Insurer are not adversely affected.
-Due to the complexities of the data and ongoing GMP equalisation project, the Trustee has agreed an extension with Aviva to January 2024 to complete this work.
+Due to the complexities of the data and ongoing GMP equalisation project, the Trustee has agreed an extension with Aviva to October 2024 to complete this work.